Everything You Need to Know About Selling at Auction

 Just as buying at auction can seem like an intimidating and unknown process, so can selling.
 However, this is simply a matter of becoming more informed and then making an exciting leap into a whole new world!

-Selling can also be broken down into three main action points - estimates & valuations, consigning & selling, and finally outcome & payment.
+Selling can also be broken down into three main action points - valuation & auction estimate, consigning & selling, and finally auction results and your payment proceeds.

-Most reputable auction houses (Gray’s included) will be able to offer complimentary in-house estimates of your sale items.
+Most reputable auction houses (Gray’s included) will be able to offer a valuation of your sale items.
 We ask for photos of the object from different angles, and a detailed description including a history of any damage, marks or signatures.
 Auction houses will physically need to see the item for further investigation, in order to provide the most accurate estimate.

-A specialized valuation will be able to give you an accurate picture of market trends after comprehensively researching the auction landscape.
+A specialized valuation will be able to give you an accurate picture of market trends after comprehensively researching recent auction results.

 During the valuation process, our specialists will examine all elements of the piece, considering style, quality, date, complexity, condition, previous ownership, authorship, subject, size, authenticity.